shiatsumat/Hash/Reference.md

 ## Point

 * The grammar of Hash is quite similar to C++.
-* Expressions and statements are very similarly treated.
 * Every definition will be automatically declared forward.

 ## Comment